mittalpooja/unity-message-hub-library/README.md

 	// RELAY request message
 	// HEADER
 	// 1.
 Reserve 1 byte for the message type
 	// 2.
-Reserve 1 byte for the number of receivers (n)
+Reserve 1 byte for the number of receivers (n) : (Assumption - maximum 255 receivers)
 	// 3.
 Reserve 4 bytes for the message length (k)
 	//     (NOTE: can be optimized to 20 bits)
 	//